jrowny/react-absolute-grid/README.md

 DisplayObject props
 ----
-Each DisplayObject component is passed the following props.
+Each Component is passed the following props.

 | Property | Description |
 |---|:---|